Is Polydextrose Keto?

 Tapioca starch isn't a good option for keto.
 This food additive is high in net carbs and contains no fat or protein.
 Tapioca starch has almost no nutritional value, so it only increases your calorie intake.
 Even small amounts will kick you out of ketosis.

 Processed keto foods and snacks may be convenient but are all the ingredients safe and keto-friendly?
 Not always.
+For a full list of healthy keto-approved foods see our ketogenic diet food list.

 Processed foods contain countless ingredients and hidden fillers.
 Don’t just trust that a product is keto.
 Read labels and understand which foods to avoid.